cgwire/kitsu/docs/getting-started-production/README.md

 ![Task type page schedule coloring](../img/getting-started/task_type_schedule_coloring.png)

-**Status color** will change the color of the bar based on their status.
+**Status color** changes the color of the bar based on their status.
 For example Blue is for WIP, red is for RETAKE, purple for Waiting For Approval, green is for Done.

 ![Task type page schedule coloring status](../img/getting-started/task_type_schedule_coloring_status.png)